 Roll the dough out onto a sheet of wax or parchment paper.
 Use a cookie cutter or knife to make fun shapes.
 We love using a bone-shaped cookie cutter.

-Carefully transfer to your prepared baking sheet and bake urinary tract infections for 20 to 25 minutes until your apple pumpkin cookies are nice and crisp!
+Transfer the cookie dough to your prepared baking sheet.
+If the cookie dough contains pumpkin seeds then cook them for at least 25 minutes until your apple pumpkin cookies are nice and crisp!
 Be sure to allow time for the cookies to cool off before feeding them to your pet.

 Store your cookies for up to one week in an airtight container (more if you store them in the fridge).